lu-chang-axonic/Election_Analysis/README.md

 2. For other analysis, such as finding what % of each candidate's votes was from each county, the code below can be modified by replacing the total number of votes in the denominator to the number of votes in each county.

-    # Save the final candidate vote count to the text file.
     for candidate_name in candidate_votes:

         # Retrieve vote count and percentage